Great Smoky Mountains Parkway

-The Great Smoky Mountains Parkway is a highway that travels 25.6 mi between the Great Smoky Mountains National Park and Interstate 40 in Kodak, Tennessee, in East Tennessee.
+The Great Smoky Mountains Parkway is a highway that travels 25.6 mi between the Great Smoky Mountains National Park and Interstate 40 (I-40) in Kodak, Tennessee, in East Tennessee.
 It serves as the main thoroughfare for Gatlinburg, Pigeon Forge, and Sevierville, and includes a 4.3 mi spur of the Foothills Parkway.
-It is composed of sections of a number of numbered highways, including U.S. routes 441 and 321 and state routes 66 and 448.
+It is composed of sections of a number of numbered highways, including U.S. Route 441 (US 441) and US 321 and State Route 66 (SR 66) and SR 448.

 The parkway serves as the primary means of access to the Great Smoky Mountains National Park, the most visited national park in the United States, and the numerous tourist attractions located within the cities of Sevierville, Pigeon Forge, and Gatlinburg.
 The parkway is one of the most congested non-freeway routes in the state, carrying more than 50,000 vehicles per day in some locations.